-If you are inquiring about the possiblity of creating or generating an internship with a potential sponsor, it's a good idea to write a letter of inquiry and follow it up promptly with a phone call.
+If you are inquiring about the possibility of creating or generating an internship with a potential sponsor, it's a good idea to write a letter of inquiry and follow it up promptly with a phone call.
 Again, it's best to address your query to a specific individual, if possible.
 Investigate the potential sponsor's web site if possible to learn as much as you can about the organization and locate contact persons.
 Letters of inquiry sent by e-mail are often appropriate in this case.
 Click here to see a sample query letter.

 If you are asked to submit a résumé and cover letter, prepare these documents in a professional manner, just as you would if you were applying for regular employment.
 Remember that the purpose of these documents is to get you an interview: they should not be designed as personal history pieces but as marketing tools to "sell" your skills to the sponsoring organization.
 Consider yourself from the sponsoring organization's point of view: how can you be of use to the sponsor and contribute to the organization's goals while accomplishing your own learning goals?

 There are many resources for help in preparing résumés and cover letters.
 Your best resource on UW campus is the UW Career Center, located on the first floor of Mary Gates Hall.
 The Center offers regular résumé review, opportunities to meet one-on-one with career counselors, reference materials, workshops, seminars, and many more services for UW students and alumni.
-You can also speak with an English adviser in A-2-B Padelford Hall.
+You can also speak with an Humanities Academic Services adviser in A-2-B Padelford Hall.

 Some of the internship sponsors will ask you to submit a writing sample along with your résumé.
 How do you choose what to send?
 What kinds of writing are appropriate?